top of page

 Woven Symphony, 2023

-Video, sound, text
+cotton, video, sound, text

 Woven Symphony: Exploring the Parallels Between Weaving and Music”, 8 pages